The Transformation Of Barbra Streisand

 The film was a hit and made over $40 million.
 Streisand was also recognized by critics beyond her singing and acting abilities.
 At the Golden Globes, Streisand won the award for "Best Director."
 But this high praise still came with limitations due to Streisand's gender.
 Since she didn't receive any nomination from a "male-dominated Directors Guild of America," Streisand reportedly said during her acceptance speech, "Maybe in the next few years, with more women directing, they'll get used to us."

 As Barbra Streisand's fame grew, she became more interested in politics and started to use her influence to help put more Democrats in office.
-After the Chernobyl nuclear reactor explosion in 1986, Streisand remembered, "I was very upset," in an interview for "George" magazine, via Barbra Archives.
+After the Chernobyl nuclear reactor explosion in 1986, Streisand remembered, "I was very upset," in an interview for "George" magazine (via Barbra Archives).
 She began to dive into the topic, researching nuclear power.
 This included reportedly reading books about the "Reagan administration's nuclear policies" and talking with various experts on the topic.
-Her friend, Marilyn Bergman, a composer per her IMDb page, was also interested in the topic and urged Streisand to take action.
+Her friend, composer Marilyn Bergman, was also interested in the topic and urged Streisand to take action.
 She reportedly gave Streisand the idea "that she could help elect specific liberal Democrats to the Senate in 1986."

 Streisand continued to stay active and even helped Bill Clinton on his way to becoming president.
 In 1992, Streisand participated in a concert that helped raise a reported $1.5 million for Clinton.
 Once he became president-elect, Streisand sang at his inaugural gala.
 The two remained close and she continued to support Clinton with her influence.
 In 1996, she once again participated in a benefit for the president and helped raise almost $4 million.
 And in addition to Clinton, "since the 1980s, she's helped elect dozens of Democrats to the House and the Senate."
 In 1995, Streisand spoke at Harvard University and spoke about "the right of the artist to be politically engaged."

-How Barbra Streisand's landed on an iconic Hollywood studio
+How she got her name on an iconic Hollywood studio

 Two years after first meeting each other, Barbra Streisand married veteran actor James Brolin.
 One of the first people the couple told the big news to was actor John Travolta.
 "After her mother, Kelly and I were the first to know the big news," Travolta told People about him and his wife.
 "We got misty-eyed, then thrilled that we were in on it so quickly.
 But Barbra asked us to keep it a secret," he added.